Prolapse

 • Weakness in the upper part of the vagina can cause a hernia (enterocele)

 Prolapsed bladders (cystocele) can cause a variety of problems like discomfort and urinary incontinence.
 Many women will notice a bulge or a dragging sensation.
-Usually you will not be able to tell whether it is the bladder or the bowel that is causing the problem!
 Prolapsed bowels (rectocele) can also cause bladder symptoms as well as bowel emptying symptoms.
-Your urologist is trained in pelvic organ prolapse and has the skills to manage both your prolapse symptoms as well as any incontinence problems you may have.
+Your Urologist is trained in pelvic organ prolapse and has the skills to manage your prolapse symptoms as well as any incontinence problems you may have.